-Wilson, a Democrat, was the representative for Pennsylvania's 22nd congressional district from 1919 to 1921.
+Wilson was the representative for Pennsylvania’s 22nd congressional district and was a Democrat.
+He served from 1919 to 1921.

 From May 1919 to Mar 1921, Wilson missed 132 of 339 roll call votes, which is 38.9%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|